PriyanshCloudKeeper/testing/docs/tuner/intro.md

 # CloudKeeper Tuner

-## Integrated AWS Usage Optimization with Real-Time Recommendations
+## Integrated AWS Usage Optimization with Near Real-Time Recommendations

 CloudKeeper Tuner is an advanced AWS cost optimization tool that combines deep resource analysis, real-time recommendations, and automation to help organizations reduce costs and improve operational efficiency.
 With features like the CK Extension, Recommendations Dashboard, Scheduler, and SpotBot, Tuner empowers you to take proactive actions directly within your AWS environment.